kamilmazurek/spring-beans-explained/README.md

-# Spring Bean Explained: Lifecycle, Scopes, and Practical Examples
+# Spring Beans Explained: Configuration, IoC Container, Scopes, and Lifecycle

 Spring Beans are the core building blocks of any Spring Framework or Spring Boot application.
 A Spring Bean is an object whose creation, dependencies, and lifecycle are managed by the Spring container.